TheCurle/Purpuri/docs/docs/index.md

 It is planned that it will eventually support the Java Platform Debugger Architecture (JPDA), but this is a monumental task.

+In the interrim, it does provide a basic Visual Debugger built with Dear ImGui.
+To enable it, pass the -d flag:

+``./Purpuri exec.class -d``

+Note that the build of Purpuri must have been compiled with this feature enabled.
+It increases the size of the executable by a large amount, so it is an optional feature.

 # Disclaimer